 Some factories still make pots to this day.
 Reproductions being produced include a few early patterns of the Regina factory and beautiful ones by Royal Goedewaagen based on the designs of Klaas Vet.
 Royal Goedewaagen is now expanding into large export markets, notably the USA, which has become an important market for museum-reproduction types of Delft ceramics.
-The present Curator, Friggo Visser is very highly respected.
+The present Conservator, Friggo Visser is very highly respected.
 In 1989 Plateelfabriek Flora was acquired.

 Despite the numerous factories, names, designs, styles, quality and prolific output of pottery produced, when we say "Gouda", we encompass all that prodigious variety of pottery and ceramics.
 As collectors we acknowledge the extraordinary devotion of everyone associated with producing Gouda pottery from all of the past and present factories.